opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/hpc.rst

 -------------

 -  A VPC has been created.
--  ECSs that function as head nodes and compute nodes have been created, and have been assigned to the VPC.
+-  Cloud servers that function as the head node and compute node have been created and are in the created VPC.
 -  SFS has been enabled.

 Example Configuration